muzhaqi16/myLyrics-search-app/README.md

 ## Running the app

-To run all app, open
+To run the app, open
 ```
 index.html
 ```